raysrashmi/raysrashmi.com/source/_posts/2013-11-06-splat-operator-as-an-argument.md

 ---
 layout: post
-title: splat operator as an argument in ruby
+title: Splat operator as an argument in ruby
 date: 06/11/2013
 tags: ruby
 description: splat operator as an argument in ruby